MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/installer-fails-perform-repair-update.md

    This command will perform a cleanup of the Visual Studio installation, removing any corrupted or incomplete components.

-1. Once the cleanup process is completed, reinstall Visual Studio 2022.
-You can download the Visual Studio 2022 installer from the Visual Studio download page.
+1. Once the cleanup process is completed, reinstall [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/).
 1. Launch the Visual Studio 2022 installer and follow the prompts to reinstall Visual Studio.
 Make sure to select the desired workloads and components during the installation.

 ## More information